-7. Identification, assessment and provision for children with SEND Identification of Pupils with SEND
+7. Identification, assessment and provision for children with SEN Identification of Pupils with SEN

 The school recognises the importance of early identification of children with special educational needs.
-See also: Appendix 2: SEND Flowchart Children may be identified by:
+See also: SEND Flowchart in Appendices.
+Children may be identified by:

 - Notification from SEND Under 5's

 - Concern shown by the class teacher

 - Expression of concern by the parent

 - An external agency

 - School screening procedures

 - Information obtained from the child's previous school or pre-school